A Cheese Lover's Guide: French - Italian - Spanish Cheeses

 1. Manchego and Tempranillo

-Manchego, a firm cheese with a buttery texture, pairs exquisitely with Tempranillo.
-The full-bodied wine complements the cheese’s rich flavor and sheep’s milk tang, offering a harmonious blend of tastes.
+• Manchego, a firm cheese with a buttery texture, pairs exquisitely with Tempranillo.
+The full-bodied wine complements the rich flavor and tangy character of the cheese, offering a harmonious blend of flavors.

 2. Cabrales and Oloroso Sherry

-Cabrales, a solid blue cheese from Asturias, requires a powerful wine.
-With its nutty, complex flavors, Oloroso Sherry stands up to the intensity of Cabrales, balancing its sharpness with a warm, rounded sweetness.
+• Cabrales, a solid blue cheese from Asturias, pairs well with a robust wine.
+With its nutty, complex flavors, Oloroso Sherry complements the intensity of Cabrales, balancing its sharpness with a warm, rounded sweetness.

 3. Idiazabal and Txakoli